 For more information, photos and videos on the Adelaide Crows women's team, including list changes and signings, visit the Adelaide Crows website.

-Congratulations to the players drafted with the AFLW Crows for the 2018 season:
+Congratulations to the players drafted with the AFLW Crows after the inaugural season:

 - Jasmyn Hewett (2018 AFLW Draft, No.16 overall)